Empire State Building

 On a clear day visitors can see up to 80 miles, viewing the states of Connecticut, New Jersey, Pennsylvania and Massachusetts, as well as New York.
 Since its construction in 1931, this National Historic Landmark has been visited by more than 117 million people -- greater than the population of most countries.

 The Empire State Building has earned its reputation as one of the most famous attractions in the world.
 A visit is both fun and educational.
 Group discounts for 10 or more people are available (for groups, one person must purchase all tickets).
-And the Empire State Building even has a great website, where visitors can purchase tickets online, see the lighting schedule, and read interesting facts and trivia.

 In today's world tighter security is called for just about everywhere.
 The Empire State Building is no exception.
 Check the official website for current visitor information.

-Hours: Open 8:00am to 12:45am daily.
-Last ticket sold at 11:30pm.
-Open daily 365 days a year.
-Call for updates or visit the ESB website.
+Hours: Open 8:00am to 2:00am daily.
+Last elevators go up at 1:15am.
+Open daily, 365 days a year.
+Call for updates or visit the ESB website linked above.

 Admission: